cal-jamo/play_trade_CS260/notes.md

 If you want to include JavaScript on an HTML page, which tag do you use? script

-Given the following HTML, what JavaScript could you use to set the text "animal" to "crow" and leave the "fish" text unaffected?
-Assuming "animal" is within an element with an ID, use: document.getElementById('animal').innerText = 'crow';

 Which of the following correctly describes JSON?
 JSON (JavaScript Object Notation) is a lightweight data-interchange format, easily readable by humans and parsable by machines.